smfsh/arch-install/manual-efi-btrfs.md

 Konami Code: o, y, n, enter, enter, +512M, ef00, n, enter, enter, enter, enter, w, y.

-(Adjust as necessary, but this will leave you with a 512Mb formatted EFI partition.)
+Adjust as necessary, but this will leave you with a 512Mb formatted EFI partition.
+Be sure to use the right device located in `dev`.
+This could be something like `/dev/nvme0n1` if you're using an NVME type SSD.

+For the rest of the document, pay attention to partitions.
+This guide utilizes two partitions.
+They may be identified like `/dev/sda1` and `/dev/sda2` or they could be identified like `/dev/nvme0n1p1` and `/dev/nvme0n1p2`.

 **BTRFS Setup**
 ```